Peanut Butter Panko-Crusted Chicken Wings

 How many wings should I fry at once, and how long do they take?

-Drop 4 to 5 small pieces at a time per the instructions — overcrowding lowers the oil temperature and prevents proper browning.
+Drop in 4 to 5 small pieces at a time — overcrowding lowers the oil temperature and prevents proper browning.
 Small wings and drumettes take 8–10 minutes; larger drumsticks take 12–14 minutes.

 Can I keep cooked wings warm while I fry the rest of the batch?

-Yes — the instructions say you can keep finished wings warm in a 200°F oven on a cookie sheet while you work through larger batches.
+Yes — keep the finished wings warm in a 200°F oven on a cookie sheet while you work through larger batches.

 Add a comment Add a comment